More Information

 Some mothers have reported they have been so down, that they have even had persistent thoughts of suicide.

 Postpartum depression was one of my anxiety triggers.
-It is a absolute must to talk to your doctor, friend, or a loved one, if you have any of these symptoms I'm listing below.
-If you have given birth within the last year and have at least five of the symptoms listed below, over a two week period, you may be suffering from postpartum depression.
+It is an absolute must to talk to your doctor, friend, or a loved one if you have any of these symptoms listed below.
+If you have given birth within the last year and have at least five of the symptoms listed, over a two week period, you may be suffering from postpartum depression:

 • Sad Mood